Lawmakers clear hurdle for Mississippi to change state flag

 “The legislature has been deadlocked for days as it considers a new state flag,” Reeves said on social media.
 “The argument over the 1894 flag has become as divisive as the flag itself and it's time to end it.
 If they send me a bill this weekend, I will sign it."

-Mississippi has the last state flag that includes the Confederate battle emblem — a red field topped by a blue X with 13 white stars.
+Mississippi has the last state flag that includes the Confederate battle emblem.

-The battle emblem has been in the upper-left corner of the Mississippi flag since 1894.
-White supremacists in the Legislature put it there during backlash to the political power that African Americans gained after the Civil War.

 The Mississippi Supreme Court ruled in 2000 that the flag lacked official status.
 State laws were updated in 1906, and portions dealing with the flag were not carried forward.
 Legislators set a flag election in 2001, and voters kept the rebel-themed design.